 Coaching is not about teaching a person how to perform better in their role.
-It it about facilitating learning and development.
+It is about facilitating learning and development.
 This happens via confidential conversations with a trained coach in a structured way that benefits the coachee in relation to learning, thinking and identifying potential actions.

 Coaching should ultimately be seen as part of the way we work.
 It is involved with personal development, organisational development, business improvement, change management and performance and development review.

-Whats involved with coaching
+What's involved with coaching

 - Support in career and professional development